 The opportunity is huge because your parent will still probably be paying for your medical bills when you’re living with them.

 It’s better to start a business when you have access to all these privileges when you’re still with your parents.

 You can begin to save for you to start your business during this time.
 This gives an opportunity to reinvest all your profits in your young and growing business.

-Compare this with another friend who have kids to cater for, parents to take care of, house rent to pay, power supply bill, water bill and other bills.
+Compare this with another friend who has kids to cater for, parents to take care of, house rent to pay, power supply bill, water bill and other bills.

 You’re at the advantage during this time.

-It’s tasking accumulating assets in life, however it worth when you’re determined compared to trading your time for money.
+It’s tasking accumulating assets in life, however, it is worth it when you’re determined compared to trading your time for money.

-Your monthly salary may even be sufficient for you today, but if you don’t want to continue to build other people’s business, start your own.
+Your monthly salary may even be sufficient for you today, but if you don’t want to continue to build other people’s businesses, start your own.

 It may take time, but definitely, you’ll build a viable business as you continue to invest your time and money.